icanzilb/RxTimelane/README.md

 # Usage

-> Before making use of RxTimelane, you need to install the Timelane Instrument from http://timelane.tools
+> **Note:** To observe the output of using TimelaneCombine you need to install the [Timelane Instrument](https://github.com/icanzilb/Timelane/releases/latest) in advance.
+More information at: [http://timelane.tools](http://timelane.tools).

 Import the RxTimelane framework in your code: